 Diazepam is a sedative used by vets to replace the results a human would get from Valium.
 You may want to give your dog Diazepam because he’s anxious, suffers from separation anxiety, or is petrified of loud bangs such as fireworks and thunderstorms.

 If you want to give this to your dog, along with any medication always confirm with your vet first.
 He will be able to confirm exact dosage and how often you should be giving this medication.

 Can I Give My Dog Diazepam?
-Answer: Yes Under Vet’s Guidance
+Answer: Only Under Vet’s Guidance

 Due to the highly addictive nature of this medication, it’s advisable to only give your dog this medication with your vet’s approval.